Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Conclusions

 \section{Conclusions}

-Despite our prime motivation was to provide an algorithmic improvement over Courcelle's theorem on ``low-depth'' variants of tree-width and clique-width, the main importance of our results probably lies in the fact that they provide deeper understanding of $\MSO$ logic on graph classes interpretable in trees of bounded height.
-This understanding already played crucial role in the proofs establishing that $\FO$ logic has the same expressive power as $\MSO$ on these graph classes.
+Even though our prime motivation was to provide an algorithmic improvement over Courcelle's theorem on ``low-depth'' variants of tree-width and clique-width, the main importance of our results probably lies in the fact that they provide deeper understanding of $\MSO$ logic on graph classes interpretable in trees of bounded height.
+This understanding already played crucial role in the proofs establishing that $\FO$ logic has equal expressive power as $\MSO$ on these graph classes.

 We believe that our results and techniques for obtaining them (especially the use of well-quasi-ordering) could lead to new results in the future.
 Above all we suggest that there is likely no major obstacle to suitable extensions of the results of Sections~\ref{sec:algoEMSO} and~\ref{sec:exprpower} to classes of general relational structures.
 In particular, the notion of shrub-depth extends easily there.